 The University of North Texas provides a traditional college experience and the quality of a private university at an affordable cost.
 The university has been named one of America's 100 Best College Buys® for 16 consecutive years.

 UNT is committed to helping students manage the cost of their education.
-About 75 percent of UNT students receive financial aid and scholarships totaling $300 million annually.
-This includes almost $26 million in scholarships.
+About 75 percent of UNT students receive financial aid and scholarships totaling more than $330 million annually.
+This includes more than $39 million in scholarships.
 Types of financial aid students receive include:

 The Toulouse Graduate School has several scholarship and fellowship opportunities, for which qualified students are encouraged to apply.